3 people killed, 2 officers hurt in standoff at Georgia home

 MCDONOUGH, Ga.
 (AP) — Authorities in Georgia say a standoff that began when two officers were shot and wounded has ended with a 16-year-old boy and a pregnant woman killed by a gunman who then killed himself.

-Henry County police tell news outlets two officers responding to a domestic disturbance Thursday morning were shot and wounded by the gunman, who then barricaded himself inside the home in McDonough, which is outside Atlanta.
+Henry County police tell news outlets two officers responding to a domestic disturbance Thursday morning were shot and wounded by the gunman, who then barricaded himself inside the home in Stockbridge, which is outside Atlanta.
 A standoff ensued and lasted until early Friday.

 Police Capt.
 Joey Smith says the officers were hospitalized with non-life threatening injuries and he doesn’t believe they shot the man.

-Note: An earlier version of this report incorrectly said the home was in McDonough.